alimeshkat/hack-to-kotlin/ReadMe.md

 Fork this project and clone it.
 You can also directly clone this project and keep your changes locally.

-Run `maven verify` command to test the installation:
+Run mvn verify command to test the installation:

 ```shell
 ./mvnw clean verify